irene2mana-T3A2-2023/SakuraPantryDocs/README.md

 7. As a user, I expect to see my order history.
 I can see which products I have purchased and how much I have paid for them, which will help me with my next order.

-8. As a user, I would like a navigation bar on the online shop.
+8. As a user, I want a navigation bar on the online shop.
 The navigation bar allows me to explore the entire site efficiently and provides easy access to site contents.

 9. As a user who loves new discoveries, I want a new arrivals section to give me new suggestions on Japanese products I might enjoy.